Office of the Special Envoy to Monitor and Combat Antisemitism

-The Office of the Special Envoy to Monitor and Combat Antisemitism (formerly the Office to Monitor and Combat Anti-Semitism) is an office of the Under Secretary for Civilian Security, Democracy, and Human Rights at the United States Department of State.
+The Office of the Special Envoy to Monitor and Combat Antisemitism (formerly the Office to Monitor and Combat Anti-Semitism) is an office of the Under Secretary of State for Civilian Security, Democracy, and Human Rights at the United States Department of State.
 The office "advances U.S. foreign policy on antisemitism" by developing and implementing policies and projects to support efforts to combat antisemitism.

-The office was established by the Global Antisemitism Review Act of 2004 and is headed by the Special Envoy for Monitoring and Combating Antisemitism (SEAS), who reports to the U.S. Secretary of State.
-Congressional staffer Gregg Rickman was sworn in as the first Special Envoy in 2006.
-In 2021, the special envoy was elevated to an ambassador-at-large nominated by the U.S. president and confirmed by the U.S. Senate.
-The position was previously appointed by the Secretary of State.
+The office was established by the Global Antisemitism Review Act of 2004 and is headed by the special envoy for monitoring and combating antisemitism (SEAS), who reports to the US secretary of state.
+Congressional staffer Gregg Rickman was sworn in as the first special envoy in 2006.
+In 2021, the special envoy was elevated to an ambassador-at-large nominated by the president and confirmed by the Senate.
+The position was previously appointed by the secretary of state.

 Responsibilities

 The office's responsibilities under U.S. federal law are: